Debora Green: In media

-A May 1996 issue of Redbook featured an essay by Ann Slegman, a friend of Green's who lived in the same neighborhood as the Farrar family.
-The article covered the author's personal history with Green, the fire, and the subsequent investigation and ended with the author's statement that "It is also possible that an entirely different personality—disassociated from the Debora I knew—committed this crime.[...]
+A May 1996 issue of Redbook magazine featured an essay by Ann Slegman, a friend of Green's who lived in the same neighborhood as the Farrar family.
+The article covered the author's personal history with Green, the fire and the subsequent investigation and ended with the author's statement that "It is also possible that an entirely different personality—disassociated from the Debora I knew—committed this crime.[...]
 The Debora I knew would not have killed her children."

 Crime author Ann Rule covered the case in her book Bitter Harvest: A Woman's Fury, a Mother's Sacrifice, which provided extensive detail on both the case's development and Green's personal biography.
 The book was a New York Times Bestseller, though one reviewer felt that Rule failed to address Green's motivation for her crimes and that she had treated Green unsympathetically and Farrar over-sympathetically.

-Green's murders and poisoning cases formed the basis for an episode of the forensic science documentary series Forensic Files, episode; "Ultimate Betrayal", originally aired; October 1999.
+Green's murders and poisoning cases formed the basis for many media portrayals.
+The forensic science documentary series Forensic Files, episode "Ultimate Betrayal", which originally aired October 1999, was based on the case.
 Deadly Women, a true-crime documentary program that focuses on crimes committed by women, featured Green's case in a 2010 episode about women who kill their children.
+Debora Green was portrayed by Stephanie March in the 2021 Lifetime movie A House on Fire.

 A 2002 working paper on bioterrorism, intended to "enable policymakers concerned with bioterrorism to make more informed decisions", included the Green case in a survey of illegal uses of biological agents.
 The paper noted that Green had refused to provide any detail on the manner in which she extracted and administered the ricin she used against her husband.